KDMG/covid19/README.md

 * 2020-05-17: publication of the Data Structure Definition and a sample of the regional dataset
 * 2020-05-29: publication of the full dataset for regions
 * 2020-05-30: publication of the dataset of notes for observation at province, regional and national levels
+* 2020-05-30: publication of the full national dataset

 ### Contacts
 For information or requests, please contact Emanuele Storti - <e.storti@univpm.it>